zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 	 ![Banner](images/add-dataset2.png)

-   Click on the `RACES` dataset and click "Add to Project".
+   Click on the `RACES` dataset and click "Add to Workbook".

 	 ![Banner](images/select-races.png)